Our History in images

 to Europe and to every nation within it.

-1995 – Ustron / Poland with an evangelistic day at the end, 600 polish women came.
+1995 – Ustron / Poland with 80 participants and an evangelistic day at the end, 600 Polish women came.

-1999 – Frankfurt / Germany with an evangelistic day at the end, 9.000 German women joined it from all over the country.
+1999 – Frankfurt / Germany with 120 participants and an evangelistic day for women at the end, 9.000 German women joined it from all over the country.

-2005 – Hradec Kralove / Czech Republic with speaker Jill Briscoe.
+2005 – Hradec Kralove / Czech Republic with 60 ladies and Jill Briscoe as speaker.

-2007 – Crikvenica / Croatia, final day on the ship “LOGOS II” in Rijeka.
+2007 – Crikvenica / Croatia, the final evangelistic day was held on the ship “LOGOS II” in Rijeka.

 2009 – Modra / Slovakia with 90 participants and a prayer-walk in Bratislava.